cristiano-s-r-filho/cristiano-s-r-filho/README.md

         let mut web = HashMap::new();
         web.insert(
             "Python",
-            "Backend development using frameworks like Django and Flask, data processing, automation, and scripting.
-I prioritize clean, readable, and maintainable code.", );
+            "Backend development using frameworks like Django and Flask, data processing, automation, and scripting..", );
         web.insert(
             "Networking",
-            "Understanding of TCP/IP, sockets, and network security principles.
-Building network applications and services.", );
+            "Understanding of TCP/IP, sockets, and network security principles.", );

         let mut cybersecurity = HashMap::new();